Robust Topology Optimization Using Multi-Fidelity Variational Autoencoders: RESULTS

-where $D$ is the design domain, $\mathbb{K}$ is the thermal conductivity matrix, $f(\bm x)$ is the given force function, and $T(\bm x)$ is the temperature function.
-The temperature is calculated by solving the following finite element equilibrium equation where $\bm F$ is the heat load vector, $\bm K$ is the symmetric heat conductivity matrix and $\bm T$ is the nodal temperature vector.
-Here, the load vector is parameterized with $\bm F = \bm F_x \cos(\xi) + \bm F_y \sin(\xi)$ where $\xi \sim U[0,\pi/2]$ is a uniform random variable, as the single source of uncertainty.
-The two deterministic coefficients $\bm F_x \in \mathbb{R}^{(n_x+1)^2}$ and $\bm F_y \in \mathbb{R}^{(n_y+1)^2}$ are set by drawing independent uniform realizations in each pixel.
-The deterministic thermal compliance is calculated as

-where $\bm \theta$ denotes the topology of the heat sink.
-The robust thermal compliance, $Q_{\text{rob}}$ is calculated using where $\mu_\text{Q}$ and $\text{Var}_\text{Q}$ are the mean and variance of the deterministic thermal compliance vector.
-Thus, the robust topology optimization for the heat conduction problem can be written as
+For the second example, we consider the L-shaped structure with fixed boundary as the previous example, but with multiple point loads.
+In this case, we have considered 4 point loads at positions as shown in Fig.~\ref{fig:multipoint}.
+All the four loads have fixed magnitude, but uncertainty in the load angles.
+They are uniformly distributed between 0 and $\pi/2$.
+In this example, we consider the resolution of the images representing the topology to be $128\times128$.
+We consider higher resolution designs for this example, as more refined designs are required to capture the changes in design with the changes in multiple load angles.
+Here, the input \(\bm \theta\), defining the geometry of the structure, is a \(n_{\bm \theta}=128 \times 128\) dimensional vector.
+The random input \(\bm \xi\) in this case are four random variables (i.e. \(n_{\xi}=4\)).
+The objective is to find the optimal design, \(\bm \theta^*\), via finding the optimal $\bm z^*$, which minimizes the robust compliance of the structure, \(Q_\text{rob}\), given the uncertain multiple load angles.

-In order to solve the robust thermal compliance minimization, the VAE is trained using a sample pool of 800 images of resolution $128 \times 128$.
-Two additional hidden layers are added to the encoder and decoder networks of the previous example.
-The compliance neural network surrogate also has two additional hidden layers compared to that of L-bracket problem, to account for the increased resolution of the input images.
-Figure~\ref{fig:fake_images_HS} shows a set of heat sink candidate designs randomly generated by the decoder part of the trained VAE.
+In order to solve the robust compliance minimization, the VAE is trained using a sample pool of 600 images of resolution $128 \times 128$.
+We use the same network architecture as the previous example with 7 hidden layers for both VAE and compliance NN surrogate.
+The input layer for both the networks, however, would have 16,384 ($128\times128$) nodes to match the dimensions of the geometries.
+The number of nodes in the first hidden layer is also increased to 7500 for better training stability.
+Fig.~\ref{fig:fake_images_multi} shows a set of candidate designs randomly generated by the decoder part of the trained VAE for L-bracket with multiple loads.